odygrd/quill/README.md

 - Crash safe behaviour with a built-in signal handler.
 - Type safe python style API with compile type checks and built-in support for logging STL types/containers by using the excellent [{fmt}](http://github.com/fmtlib/fmt) library.
-- Support for rdtsc, chrono or custom clock (usefull for simulations) for timestamp generation.

 ## Performance